Five quick exercises you can do in 15 minutes

 June 6, 2012

 New research has shown that 15 minutes of exercise each day is all it takes to prolong the life of someone who’s relatively inactive.
 This is good news for seniors who want to get healthier without putting strain on their bodies.
-If you’re looking for a few quick exercises to take on at home, first be sure to install a medical alert system from Bay Alarm.
-A medical alarm can contact emergency help at the push of a button in case of an accident or injury while you’re exercising.
+If you’re looking for a few quick exercises to take on at home, first be sure to install a medical alert watch from Bay Alarm.
+A medical alarm can contact emergency help at the push of a button in case of an accident or injury while you’re exercising, and the automatic fall detection device will activate in the event your loved one is unable to push the emergency button on their own.
 Here are a few moves to try.

 1. Walking.
 Whether it’s on a treadmill, up and down the hall or outside, walking is an enjoyable, easy activity that still gets your heart pumping.
 Start out at a comfortable pace, then increase the intensity as you get used to your routine.
 Eventually, you should be breathing relatively hard but still be able to keep a conversation.

 2. Bike rides.
 On a stationary bike or a genuine bicycle, you can get plenty of aerobic exercise.
 Aim to spend 15 minutes each day pedaling through your neighborhood or spin for half of your favorite television show indoors.